dtzSiFive/firrtl-spec/spec.md

 #### Initial Force and Initial Release

-These variants force and release during initialization:
+These variants force and release continuously:

 Example: